 The steering committee uses a measure of revenue and, since 2021, earnings before interest and taxes ("EBIT") to assess the performance of the operating segment.
-Management defines EBIT as profit before interest, tax, non-operating impairment, net non-operating foreign exchange gains or losses and other non-operating gains/losses from the consolidated statement of profit or loss and other comprehensive income (i.e. operating profit).
+Management defines EBIT as profit before interest, tax, net non-operating foreign exchange gains or losses, exceptional or non-recurring gains/losses and other non-operating gains/losses from the consolidated statement of profit or loss and other comprehensive income.